brianyaklin/brianyaklin.github.io/_posts/2021-08-25-snmp-queries-with-python.md

 In the examples I present in this post I have chosen to use the Ansible [snmp_facts](https://github.com/ansible-collections/community.general/blob/main/plugins/modules/net_tools/snmp_facts.py) method of SNMP queries with PySNMP instead of the method presented in the [PySNMP quick start](https://pysnmp.readthedocs.io/en/latest/quick-start.html) documentation.
 I have found Ansible's method far easier to use for any queries to network devices for OID's not already in the standard MIB's that PySNMP can reference.
 PySNMP appears to be unable to take in standard MIB files and instead requires that they be converted to a specific [PySNMP format](https://github.com/etingof/pysnmp-mibs) using [PySMI mibdump tool](https://github.com/etingof/pysmi/blob/master/scripts/mibdump.py).
 I have found this tool difficult to use, so for simplicity I will use the Ansible method of performing SNMP queries which uses OID's directly.

-> UPDATE: I've become more acquainted with PySMI's capabilities of compiling MIB's.
+UPDATE: I've become more acquainted with PySMI's capabilities of compiling MIB's.
 Check out my [latest post]({% post_url 2022-01-14-compiling-mibs-for-pysnmp %}) on how to use PySMI and mibdump.py to compile text MIB files into a format that PySNMP can read!
+{: .notice--success}

 Lets start with a simple example of using SNMP v2c to send a query to a network device for sysName.